 William & Martha Newnes of Crudgington

-William is the first Newnes known to have lived in Crudgington.
-Probably born in the 1730's, he married Martha Fortune in St Michael and All Angels Church, High Ercall, on 20 January 1755.
+William appears to have been the first Newnes to have lived in Crudgington.
+He married Martha Fortune in St Michael and All Angels Church, High Ercall, on 20th January 1755.
 At that time High Ercall was the parish church, there being no church in Crudgington until the end of the 19th century.
 Their marriage was witnessed by Jane Mathews.

-They had 7 children, all christened in High Ercall:
+They had 7 children, all christened in High Ercall although the register states they were 'of Crudgington Green':

 16 Jan 1757